Asian Farmers’ Association for Sustainable Rural Development (AFA)

-We are a regional alliance of national federations and organizations of small scale women and men farmers and producers from 13 countries in Asia.
+We are a regional alliance of 17 national federations and organizations of small scale women and men farmers and producers from 13 countries in Asia.

 We were established in 2002 after a series of farmers’ exchange visits (FEVs) organized by our strategic NGO partner, AsiaDHRRA (Asian Partnership for the Development of Human Resources in Rural Asia).

 In these five FEVs, conducted over three years, we saw the great need to come, share, learn and act together to-wards our common desire for a better quality of life for ourselves, our families, and our farming communities.

 AFA invites national farmers’ organiza-tions as members and works with NGOs in facilitating the formation of national farmers’ organizations and in continuously building their capacities.